naffnuff/SnesEmulator/README.md

 # SnesEmulator
 ## Purpose
 This is intended as a showcase of my abilities as a software engineer and as a C++ programmer.
-The source code is, in design and execution, 100% my own.
+The source code is, in design and execution, all my own, except for some rendering code that I pretty much stole from a [turorial](https://github.com/opengl-tutorials/ogl) and StackOverflow (all in Renderer.cpp).

 ## Scope
 This emulator will probably never be able to run all or even most SNES games.
 I will be extremely please if some day I manage to finish my three favorite SNES games on it, namely